-The following code example demonstrates how RunAsOperation is used, by overriding its getRoles() method to specify a set of roles to masquerade as for the duration of the operation.
+The following code example demonstrates how RunAsOperation is used, by calling its addRole() method to provide a set of roles to masquerade as for the duration of the operation.
 The execute() method contains the code that will be executed with the elevated privileges.

 '''

 new RunAsOperation() {

-@Override

-public String[] getRoles() {

-return new String[] { "admin" };

-}

 public void execute() {

 executePrivilegedOperation();

 }

-}.run();
+}.addRole("admin")

+.run();

 '''